freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use--for-a-more-concise-conditional.md

 ---

 ## Description

 <section id='description'>

 The if/else statements worked in the last challenge, but there's a more concise way to achieve the same result.
 Imagine that you are tracking several conditions in a component and you want different elements to render depending on each of these conditions.
-If you write a lot of <code>else if</code> statements to return slightly different UIs, you may repeat code which leaves room for error.
-Instead, you can use the <code>&&</code> logical operator to perform conditional logic in a more concise way.
-This is possible because you want to check if a condition is <code>true</code>, and if it is, return some markup.
+If you write a lot of `else if` statements to return slightly different UIs, you may repeat code which leaves room for error.
+Instead, you can use the `&&` logical operator to perform conditional logic in a more concise way.
+This is possible because you want to check if a condition is `true`, and if it is, return some markup.
 Here's an example:

-<code>{condition && &lt;p&gt;markup&lt;/p&gt;}</code>
+`{condition && <p>markup</p>}`

-If the <code>condition</code> is <code>true</code>, the markup will be returned.
-If the condition is <code>false</code>, the operation will immediately return <code>false</code> after evaluating the <code>condition</code> and return nothing.
-You can include these statements directly in your JSX and string multiple conditions together by writing <code>&&</code> after each one.
-This allows you to handle more complex conditional logic in your <code>render()</code> method without repeating a lot of code.
+If the `condition` is `true`, the markup will be returned.
+If the condition is `false`, the operation will immediately return `false` after evaluating the `condition` and return nothing.
+You can include these statements directly in your JSX and string multiple conditions together by writing `&&` after each one.
+This allows you to handle more complex conditional logic in your `render()` method without repeating a lot of code.

 </section>

 ## Instructions

 <section id='instructions'>

-Solve the previous example again, so the <code>h1</code> only renders if <code>display</code> is <code>true</code>, but use the <code>&&</code> logical operator instead of an <code>if/else</code> statement.
+Solve the previous example again, so the `h1` only renders if `display` is `true`, but use the `&&` logical operator instead of an `if/else` statement.

 </section>

 ## Tests

 <section id='tests'>

 ```yml